zodern/meteor-up/README.md

     docker: {
       image: 'kadirahq/meteord', // (optional)
       // image: 'abernix/meteord:base', // use this image if using Meteor 1.4+
-      args:[ // lets you add/overwrite any parameter on the docker run command (optional) "--link=myCustomMongoDB:myCustomMongoDB", // linking example
+      args: [ // lets you add/overwrite any parameter on the docker run command (optional) "--link=myCustomMongoDB:myCustomMongoDB", // linking example
         "--memory-reservation 200M" // memory reservation example
-      ]
+      ],
+      // (optional) Only used if using your own ssl certificates.
+Default is "meteorhacks/mup-frontend-server"
+      imageFrontendServer: 'meteorhacks/mup-frontend-server'
     },
     servers: {
       one: {}, two: {}, three: {} // list of servers to deploy, from the 'servers' list